Henry Mateo

-Henry Antonio Mateo Valera (born October 14, 1976) is a former professional baseball infielder.
+Henry Antonio Mateo Valera (born October 14, 1976) is a Dominican former professional baseball infielder.
 He played all or part of six seasons in Major League Baseball from 2001 to 2006, and part of the 2010 season in Chinese Professional Baseball League.

 Professional career

 Expos/Nationals

 Mateo was drafted by the Montreal Expos at age 18 in the second round of the 1995 amateur draft.
 He spent the next 6 years in the Expos' minor league system before making his major league debut in 2001.
 He remained with the team when they moved to Washington, D.C. and became the Nationals in 2005.
 After batting .154 in 2006, he was granted free agency after the season.